 Repairing Extraneous Thoughts – A Task Falling Upon the Tzaddikim

 For all the confusions of the mind and all the disturbances and all the foolishness which we at times experience are all drawn into our prayers.
 For all the disturbances, etc., and all the thoughts which a person occasionally thinks, all come to mind precisely at the time of prayer.
 Precisely then, when he gets up to pray, he hears them all; as in (Tehillim 106:2): "Who can express the mighty acts of God?
-Who can make heard all His tehilah [praise]?"
+Who can make heard all His tehila [praise]?"
 "His TeHiLa" is linguistically similar to (Iyov 4:18): "His angels He charges with TaHaLa [folly]" – i.e., confusion and disturbance.
 They make themselves heard precisely then, when one gets up to pray and to "express the mighty acts of God."
 This happens in two manners.
 One possibility is that they come to be rectified; because they have seen that the person is praying with proper concentration, they therefore come to be rectified, as this is the time when such correction is possible.
 For they have in them holy sparks that are in need of rectification.
 Another possibility is that the person is not fit to pray, and they come to disturb him from his praying.
 No matter what the reason, it is precisely then, at the time of prayer, that all a person's confusions and all his disturbances come and make themselves heard to him.
-This is why the disturbances and confusions are called tahalah, because they come precisely at the time of prayer and praise [tehila], as explained.
+This is why the disturbances and confusions are called tahala, because they come precisely at the time of prayer and praise [tehila], as explained.
 And all these prayers, with all the confusions, come to the tzaddikim.
 This is because the tzaddikim are an aspect of the Messiah, to whom all the prayers come to be elevated, as in (Yeshayahu 48:9): "For My praise, eChToM [I will restrain My anger] for you."
 All the praises come to the aspect of the Messiah who corresponds to the ChoTeM [nose], as in: "The breath of our nostrils, the anointed [mashi'ach = Messiah] of God" (Eikha 4:20).
 For the Messiah will judge through the sense of smell (Sanhedrin 93b).
 This is as in (Yeshayahu 11:3): "He shall breathe of the fear of God" – namely prayers, as in (Mishlei 31:30): "the fear of God, that is to be praised."
 In the prayers which he receives from them, he will smell and sense each and every individual as he is.
 For, as explained, all a person’s confusions are within his prayers.
 (Likkutei Moharan 30, 7)

 In this teaching as well, we see Rabbi Nachman's unique expositions: "tehila," praise, is expounded here as "tahala," i.e., as a defect.
 This exposition expresses, perhaps, that prayer is a state that invites confusion and extraneous thoughts.
 Prayer is when we are alone with our thoughts; we silence the entire outside world, and activate the channel of thought, but in this state other thoughts can also enter.
 When a person opens a door to thoughts, his entire inner world can enter.